THE MODERN MINT BLOG

 - Echium vulgare

 - Marjoram or Oregano

 - Eupatorium (common name?
 Joe Pye-Weed.
 But don’t let that put you off!)

 Bonus plants for shady spots?
 Try hellebore, lamium and pulmonaria.

 Looking for a shrub to plant near your apiary?
 Phillyrea ought to do it.
-Although it is difficult to get hold of…. we are working on making it more available though, so check back with Modern Mint sometime….
+Although it is difficult to get hold of because it is so hard to propagate…but keep looking for it and buy it up if you can!

 Somebody asked me about tulips – are these good for bees?

 The bees certainly work hard to get the pollen.
 I guess the common sense approach is to make sure the tulips are as open and easy to access as possible.

 The BBKA offer this top ten list of plants for bees.